 - Labour – do skip hire companies help load the waste into the skip?

-- Duration of hire – how long can I hire a skip for and when is it collected?
+- Duration & collection – how long can I hire a skip for and when is it collected?

-- Access restrictions – access requirements and firmness of ground for the skip lorry
+- Access restrictions – what are the access requirements for a skip lorry?

 - Skip Hire Level Loads – how high can I load a skip?